 As stated above, the university will provide any disability-related accommodation as appropriate.
 In addition to these accommodations, parties may request accommodation in connection with the investigation.
-These requests must be submitted in writing to the Title IX & Clery Act Compliance Coordinator.
-The Title IX & Clery Act Compliance Coordinator will be granted and his/her decision is final.
-The Title IX & Clery Act Compliance Coordinator may also determine that accommodations may be necessary even when they have not been requested, in this situation these accommodations will be discussed with the affected party.
+These requests must be submitted in writing to the Title IX Coordinator.
+The Title IX Coordinator will determine if these requests will be granted and his/her decision is final.
+The Title IX Coordinator may also determine that accommodations may be necessary even when they have not been requested, in this situation these accommodations will be discussed with the affected party.